ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Experiments

 \subsection{Ablation Study}

-\textbf{The effectiveness of Depth from $\mathbf{I_c}$.} To evaluate the effectiveness of extending a 2D trajectory to 3D using depth information from the conditional image $\mathbf{I_c}$, we compare the results of ObjCtrl-2.5D's conducted on 2D trajectory with depth to results obtained using 3D trajectories in DAVIS~\cite{davis}, where trajectories are extracted from real-world videos.
+\textbf{The Effectiveness of Depth from $\mathbf{I_c}$.} To evaluate the effectiveness of extending a 2D trajectory to 3D using depth information from the conditional image $\mathbf{I_c}$, we compare the results of ObjCtrl-2.5D conducted on 2D trajectory with depth to results obtained using 3D trajectories in DAVIS~\cite{davis}, where trajectories are extracted from real-world videos with SpatialTracker~\cite{spatracker}.
 ObjCtrl-2.5D with 3D trajectories achieves an ObjMC score of 92.08, closely matching the 91.42 score obtained by combining a 2D trajectory with depth from $\mathbf{I_c}$.
 This result indicates that supplementing a 2D trajectory with depth from $\mathbf{I_c}$ can effectively approximate a 3D trajectory, making it valuable for aiding object motion control in T2V generation.

 \textbf{The Effectiveness of Layer Control Module and Scale-wise Masks.} The LCM is designed to adapt the camera motion control module for object motion control by separating the object from the background, enabling independent motion control for each.
-Without LCM, the base model of ObjCtrl-2.5D typically aligns the trajectory by shifting the entire scene, as shown in Figure~\ref{fig:ablation_lcm} (a).
+Without LCM, the base model of ObjCtrl-2.5D typically aligns the trajectory by shifting the entire scene, as shown in Fig.~\ref{fig:ablation_lcm} (a).
 With LCM, however, the global motion can be segmented into two distinct camera poses for the object and background.
 Yet, because the features of these two camera poses are spatially merged based on object size, there is a potential risk of losing control over the object's motion.
 To address this, we introduce scale-wise masks that progressively dilate the merging mask as the feature scale is downsampled.

 To assess the effectiveness of the scale-wise mask, we remove the dilation operation and apply the same mask at all scales.
-This results in an increase in ObjMC score on ObjCtrl-Test from 120.37 to 124.37 (smaller score is better).
-The failed object motion for the boat, as shown in Figure~\ref{fig:ablation_lcm} (b), highlights this limitation.
+This results in an increase in ObjMC score on ObjCtrl-Test from 120.37 to 124.37 (Table~\ref{tab:ablation}).
+The failed object motion for the boat, as shown in Fig.~\ref{fig:ablation_lcm} (b), highlights this limitation.
 In contrast, ObjCtrl-2.5D with scale-wise masks successfully drives the target object, as seen in (c) and (d), demonstrating the effectiveness of both the LCM and scale-wise masking.